Human rights in Lithuania

-Human rights in Lithuania have been the subject of much coverage.
-Lithuania scores 91 out of 100 in 2019 report by Freedom House, which classifies the country as "free", with high rankings in civil liberties and political rights.
-In particular, Lithuania ranks 30th among 180 countries, well above the world's average level in press freedom, and achieves a full score in freedom of assembly and nongovernmental organisations.
-However, there are concerns regarding children's welfare, domestic violence, discrimination against minorities including the Roma, Jews and LGBTI people, as well as inhumane treatments of prisoners.
-The Constitution of Lithuania guarantees the protection of human rights.
+Human rights in Lithuania are largely protected in the Constitution of Lithuania and ratified international law.

+Lithuania scored 91 out of 100 in 2019 report by Freedom House, which classifies the country as "free", with high rankings in civil liberties and political rights.
+The country has the highest score in freedom of assembly and nongovernmental organisations.
+According to 2025 World Press Freedom Index by Reporters Without Borders, Lithuania ranks 14th among 180 countries, indicating a very high level of press freedom.

-However, in recent years the government started to restrict the media from criticizing politicians and requires the journalists to pay a fee for the information from government systems.
-These actions are regarded as a violation of freedom of expression and have been protested by the public.
-The Human Rights Monitoring Institute recommended that Lithuania "refer to their northern neighbors and invest more in protecting citizens, especially women's and children's human rights", which are poorly fared and needs to be improved.
+However, there are concerns regarding children's welfare, domestic violence and discrimination against minorities, particularly Roma and LGBTQ+ people.
+The Human Rights Monitoring Institute recommended that Lithuania "refer to their northern neighbors and invest more in protecting citizens, especially women's and children's human rights", which are poorly fared and need to be improved.
+In the 2023 report, the US State Department concluded that there were "no credible reports of significant human rights abuses", but noted poor prison and detention center conditions and domestic abuse as pervasive problems.

 Legal framework

-Lithuania has a Roman inspired legal system.
-The Constitution of the Republic of Lithuania, adopted in 1992 by referendum after Lithuania restored its democratic and independent statehood from Soviet in 1990, enforced the foundation of social system and standardized the rights, freedoms and duties of citizens.
+Lithuania has a Roman-inspired legal system.
+Lithuania restored its democratic and independent statehood in 1990, after the decades of Soviet occupation.
+The Constitution of Lithuania, adopted by referendum in 1992, established the foundation of the social system and defined the rights, freedoms and duties of citizens.
 The Constitution has been amended several times, with the latest amendment made in 2016.

 Chapter II of the Constitution, containing Articles 18 to 37, is titled "The Human Being And The State".
 This chapter is the most relevant to the protection of human rights.

 Civil Liberties

 Freedom of expression

 In Article 25 of the Constitution of Lithuania, people's rights of free conviction and expression are stated as "No one should be hindered from seeking, acquiring or disseminating information and ideas."
 Freedom of speech and the press are generally respected by the Lithuanian government.

+In December 2016, Seimas initially voted for the Civil Code amendments, limiting the right to criticize public figures.
+This was severely criticized by the media, human rights organizations and the legal scholars.
+Subsequently, President Dalia Grybauskaitė vetoed the amendment and the parliament did not pursue the changes.